 Luggage Handling and Restrictions

 For Domestic Travel, please check with the applicable airline carrier for luggage restrictions.

 Due to space restrictions, we ask that the client please limit checked luggage to one suitcase per person weighing no more than 50 lbs.
 (23 Kg).
 Luggage exceeding the maximum restrictions is subject to expensive overage fees or is at risk of being left behind.
 Many airlines are now charging fees for checked luggage, regardless of the number of bags.

 Lost luggage is an unfortunate possibility in today’s world of airline travel.
 Some helpful hints to consider: Pack some basic clothing in your carry-on bag.
 Split your items between your suitcase and a traveling companion’s suitcase.
-Don’t pack any vital medications or valuables in your checked luggage.
+Do not pack any vital medications or valuables in your checked luggage.
 Confirm that your luggage is checked and tagged to your destination at airport check-in.
 Be sure to place your luggage claim tags in a secure place during your flight.
 File a claim for any missing luggage immediately before leaving the baggage claim area.
 Secure a case number and contact information for follow-up communications and be certain that the airlines have your onward itinerary.

 NOTE: If filling a claim for your missing luggage is likely to result in a significant delay, and if you have access to a phone, please attempt to advise our local transfer provider of your status.
 Please note that your Premier Tours & Travel Director/Group Host can assist you with airline communications but has no inside contacts to guarantee or expedite the recovery of lost luggage.

 Premier Tours & Travel cannot assume responsibility for damaged luggage.
-We recommend purchasing travel insurance that covers damage to luggage.

 Lost or Left-Behind Items: